mlflow/mlflow/docs/source/index.rst

 ==========================================================

 MLflow is an open-source platform, purpose-built to assist machine learning practitioners and teams in handling the complexities of the machine learning process.
-Mlflow focuses on the full lifecycle for machine learning projects, ensuring that each phase is manageable, traceable, and reproducible.
+MLflow focuses on the full lifecycle for machine learning projects, ensuring that each phase is manageable, traceable, and reproducible.